Why Do I Feel Sad for No Reason, and What Should I Do?

 People with dysthymia may hold a generally negative attitude.
 Besides, this disorder may lead to low self-esteem and a lack of motivation.

-If you keep asking yourself, “Why do I feel sad for no reason?” and your sadness doesn’t seem to ease with time, the best solution is to take a depression test and discuss the results with a licensed therapist.
+If you keep asking yourself, “Why do I feel low for no reason?” and your sadness doesn’t seem to ease with time, the best solution is to take a depression test and discuss the results with a primary care doctor or a licensed therapist.

-A therapist can also suggest some coping strategies that might help you if you’re feeling sad for no reason.
+A therapist can suggest some coping strategies that might help you if you feel sad for no apparent reason.

 Depression isn’t the only mental health issue that can make you feel sad.